Includes unlimited streaming via the free Bandcamp app, plus high-quality download in MP3, FLAC and more.

 (on the filmmaker) - Simon Ogston, director, grew up in Christchurch with the music of Flying Nun on his turntable.
 In 2017, he realised a long-held ambition to capture Bill Direen and his musical friends on film.
 Archival material, avant-garde theatre and video clips punctuate the story line, as the crew accompanies Bill on a 2000 km tour of his native skinny islands.
 Watch out for places referenced in the lyrics, some spectacular landscape, Christchurch ruins and reconstruction post-Quake, or the beautiful Whanganui River now given the same status as a human being in New Zealand law.
 The film offers a raft of extraordinary guest appearances from members of Vacuum (1978) through to ongoing Ferocious.
 A soft highlight is a Gamelan orchestra of elementary school kids backing Bill.
 Not forgetting the analytics, Ogston slips in sporadic interviews by cognoscenti of New Zealand Underground, poetics and early punk tendencies.

-Includes digital pre-order of BILL DIREEN "A Memory of Others" OST.
+Includes unlimited streaming of BILL DIREEN "A Memory of Others" OST

 Official Soundtrack for the Film by SIMON OGSTON